 Understanding the unique needs and challenges of each member is indispensable to a positive member experience.
 Health plans must also make the extra effort to ensure members of all backgrounds understand their plan coverage, options, and limitations.

-Press Ganey’s acquisition of SPH Analytics fuels our ability to help health plans understand and improve the member experience.
+Press Ganey’s acquisition of SPH Analytics fuels our ability to help health plans understand and discover how to improve the member experience.
 We have unique data assets and expertise to help you stay ahead of the competition.
-Reach out to a Press Ganey expert today.
+Reach out to a Press Ganey health plan expert today.